OCamlPro/alt-ergo/docs/sphinx_docs/Install/index.md

   2. The Fm-Simplex plugin is currently built and installed at the same time as the alt-ergo binary.

-#### The AB-Why3 parser plugin

-  1. Compile with `make AB-Why3`

-  2. The AB-Why3 plugin is currently built and installed at the same time as the alt-ergo binary.

-You can find more information in the [AB-Why3 README]

 #### The profiler plugin

 This plugin has been "inlined" in Alt-Ergo sources.

-[AB-Why3 README]: ../Plugins/ab_why3.md
 [opam]:  https://opam.ocaml.org/
 [here]: https://packages.debian.org/buster/alt-ergo